 In addition to the above, Governors are very visible within the school and plan an active part in celebrating the success of the children.
 We try hard to be a part of everyday school life and to find time to support school activities and events.

 On 15th July 2021 the Governing Body was reconstituted in line with DfE and Kent County Council recommendations and is now made up of:

 - 5 Co-opted Governors

 The Full Governing Body meets three times a year to discuss and report on all key aspects of the school.

-There are three main additional sub-committees and an additional two that meet as and when requested.
+There are three main additional sub-committees.
 Governors are allocated to a committee relevant to skills in order to monitor and evaluate standards against the School Improvement Plan.

 - Finance (including Personnel) and Buildings (responsible for agreeing and overseeing building maintenance and school grounds)

-- Worship, Safeguarding and Ethos (responsible for monitoring and promoting our school’s Christian core values which serve to underpin our Christian ethos and Safeguarding)
+- Worship and Ethos (responsible for monitoring and promoting our school’s Christian core values which serve to underpin our Christian ethos)